 When the dissertation has been completed, the candidate will be given a final oral examination by a committee of not fewer than five members, one of whom must be from outside the student's major department or, for students in the College of Education, outside the student's program (not department), and appointed by the dean of the Graduate School.
 This examination will focus primarily on the candidate's research work, as embodied in the dissertation, and the field in which the dissertation lies, but it may encompass the complete program for the degree.
 The majority of the committee must approve that the student successfully defended the dissertation.
 The results of the examination must be reported to the Office of the Graduate School at least six weeks before the commencement at which the degree is to be conferred.

 Application for Graduation

 Each candidate for a doctoral degree must submit an Application for Degree via myBama not later than the last day to register or add a course of the semester or the first term of the summer session in which requirements for the degree are to be completed.
-That day is published for each semester at the website of the University Registrar.
+That specific date is published each semester at the University Registrar's website in the Academic Calendar.